sncarenyang/llm-chatbot-ui/README.md

 ## 👩‍💻 Author
 Shi-Ning Caren Yang

+## 🌐 License & Disclaimer
+The code is released under the MIT License.
+This portfolio is intended for educational / demonstration purposes.

 ## ⭐ If you find this project interesting, feel free to star the repo!